About EHA Robotics

-I believe that my background in sports, teaching, leadership, and robotics will lead to a successful and enlightening robotics program for the Ethiopian children in Gode who hope to grow their future and reach for the stars.
+I believe that my background in sports, teaching, leadership, and robotics contributes to a successful and enlightening robotics program for the Ethiopian children in Gode who hope to grow their future and reach for the stars.

 Ethiopia is the third poorest country world.
 I have been traveling to other third world communities since I was little.
 Many of the children in these places are not as fortunate.
 But they are, nevertheless, driven by the brightness of their dreams and the fearlessness of their ambitions.
 Thank you for learning about EHA Robotics.
 Your compassion, kindness, and generous support will go a long way toward their future.

 I realize you have many donation options.
-By taking part in this unique opportunity, 100% of your gift will go towards the mission which includes robotics kits, teaching tools for the local teachers and their assistants, as well as school supplies for the students participating in the robotics program.
+By taking part in this unique opportunity, 100% of your gift goes toward the mission which includes robotics kits, teaching tools for the local teachers and their assistants, as well as school supplies for the students participating in the robotics program.
 Let’s make learning fun!